Calendar of events

 When

-Members begin gathering at 6:30 pm to socialize.
+Members begin gathering at 6:30 to 7:00 pm to socialize.

 The program begins at 7:30 pm.